 Italy holidays are famous the world over for sublime cuisine, much of the world's most fascinating history and art, and beautiful cities and coastlines.
-Whether touring the Colosseum and Vatican Museums on a city break to Rome, shopping in Milan, or staying at chic resorts on the Amalfi coast, Italy is a destination that always delivers.
+Whether touring the Colosseum and Vatican Museums in Rome, shopping in Milan, or staying at chic resorts on the Amalfi coast, Italy is a destination that always delivers.